unruggable-labs/chain-resolver/README.md

 - Everything is keyed by labelhash (computed as `labelhash = keccak256(bytes(label))`, for example with `label = "optimism"`).
 This keeps the contract agnostic to the final namespace (`cid.eth`, `on.eth`, `l2.eth`, etc.), so we can change hierarchies later without migrating fields.
 - One source of truth: Ownership, 7930 chain IDs ([ERC‑7930](https://eips.ethereum.org/EIPS/eip-7930)), ENS records, and reverse lookups live in one place.
 - ENSIP‑10 Extended Resolver: Once registered, the chain owner (or an authorised operator) can set ENS fields like addresses, contenthash and other text/data fields.
 Reads go through the extended resolver entrypoint `resolve(bytes name, bytes data)` (see ENSIP‑10), so clients can call the standard ENS fields - `addr`, `contenthash`, and `text` - to pull chain metadata directly from an ENS name like `optimism.cid.eth`.
 For available fields and examples, see [Contract Interfaces](#contract-interfaces).
-- Clear forward and reverse: Forward returns a chain’s 7930 identifier; reverse maps 7930 bytes back to the chain name.
+- Clear forward and reverse: Forward returns a chain’s 7930 identifier; reverse maps 7930 bytes back to the chain label.

 ## ChainResolver.sol

 - The `chainId` bytes follow the 7930 chain identifier format; see [7930 Chain Identifier](#7930-chain-identifier-no-address).
 - Forward mapping: `labelhash → chainId (bytes)`
-- Reverse mapping: `chainId (bytes) → chainName (string)`
+- Reverse mapping: `chainId (bytes) → label (string)`
 - Per‑label ENS records: `addr(coinType)`, `contenthash`, `text`, and `data`.
 - Ownership and operator permissions per label owner.
 - Enumeration: expose `chainCount()` and `getChainAtIndex(uint256)` so clients can iterate all registered chains and retrieve each label plus its associated chain name without external indexes or off-chain lists.